sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-2/index.md

 # You can read about these service definitions by searching for "systemd service units"
 systemd:
   units:
+    # I suggest the wildcard SUBDOMAINS setting on the swag container so that your cert works for internal services too
     - name: proxy.service
       enabled: true
       contents: |